iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > This should also include covid 19 stats available at AHS website.
 Push notifications for outbreaks of chosen locations by the user or if there is any change in current restrictions.
 Info on current public health order, public health guidance.
 Latest news and announcements (ie. Change in testing policies, etc), provide relevant links (ie. Biz connect), then it may encourage people to install it.<br> :date: __2020-06-16 17:28:05__

 > Install was very easy.
 Done in under 2 minutes.
 App is a great idea for the times.
 Having said that, yes the battery drain is amazing.
 Started as a 5 but now a 3.
 I wish it was more.<br> :date: __2020-06-13 01:17:26__

-> The principle is good and I'd really like to help by using this app but a week after installing it, my battery is drained before the afternoon is over.
-I have to uninstall.
-When the developers can make it more efficient in power usage I'd be happy to install it again<br> :date: __2020-06-09 23:39:11__